danielamariei/danielamariei/README.md

 Drop me a note or get in touch with me: [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdidsTCj9zd0gAEh-BcfCatbCa-2fmFDFItFnDSj57JjAcTDA/viewform).

 ## Projects 📋
 Here are some projects I've been working on.
-You can also [play a nice game that I've worked on 🎮](https://danielamariei.github.io/tetwix/serverless/).
+You can also [play TeTwix, a nice game developed by me and a colleague 🎮](https://danielamariei.github.io/tetwix/serverless/).

 * [TeTwix](#tetwix)
 * [Company Classification](#company-classification)